-This training shall be provided as a part of a program which addresses prevention and de-escalation techniques as well as positive behavioral intervention strategies.
+(viii) Schools and programs that use physical restraints in accordance with paragraph (2.) (v-xiv) of this rule, must ensure that staff and faculty are trained in the use of physical restraint.
+This training shall be provided as a part of a program addresses prevention and de-escalation which as positive behavioral as well techniques intervention strategies.
 Schools and programs must maintain written or electronic documentation on training provided and the list of participants in each training.
 Records of such training must be made available to the Alabama Department of Education or any member of the public upon request.

-- (ix) Nothing in this rule shall be construed to interfere with a school system, school or program, or school or program employee's authority to utilize time-out as defined in paragraph (1.)(vi) of this rule or any other classroom management technique or approach, including a student's removal from the classroom, that is not specifically addressed in this rule. - (x) Nothing in this rule modifies the rights of school personnel to use reasonable force as permitted under the Code of Alabama, 1975, §16-1-14 or modifies the rules and procedures governing discipline under the Code of Alabama, 1975, §16-28-12. - (xi) Nothing in this rule shall be construed to prohibit a school system, school, or program employee from taking reasonable action to diffuse or break up a student fight or altercation. - (xii) Nothing in this rule shall be construed to prohibit a school system, school, or program employee from taking reasonable action to obtain possession of a weapon or other dangerous objects on a student or within the control of a student. - (xiii) Nothing in this rule shall be construed to eliminate or restrict the ability of an employee of a school system, school or program to use his or her discretion in the use of physical restraint to protect students or others from imminent harm or bodily injury.
-Nothing in this rule shall be construed to create a criminal offense or a private cause of action against any local board of education or program or its agents or employees. - (xiv) In some instances in which a student is an immediate danger to himself or herself or others, the school or program must determine when it becomes necessary to seek assistance from law enforcement and/or emergency medical personnel.
+(ix) Nothing in this rule shall be construed to interfere with a school system, school or program, or school or program employee's authority to utilize time-out as defined in paragraph (1.) (vi) of this rule or any other classroom management technique or approach, including a student's removal from the classroom, that is not specifically addressed in this rule.

+(x) Nothing in this rule modifies the rights of school personnel to use reasonable force as permitted under the Code of Ala.
+1975, §16-1-14 or modifies the rules and procedures governing discipline under the Code of Ala.
+1975, §16-28-12.

+(xi) Nothing in this rule shall be construed to prohibit a school system, school, or program employee from taking reasonable action to diffuse or break up a student fight or altercation.

+(xii) Nothing in this rule shall be construed to prohibit a school system, school, or program employee from taking reasonable action to obtain possession of a weapon or other dangerous objects on a student or within the control of a student.

+(xiii) Nothing in this rule shall be construed to eliminate or restrict the ability of an employee of a school system, school, or program to use his or her discretion in the use of physical restraint to protect students or others from imminent harm or bodily injury.
+Nothing in this rule shall be construed to create a criminal offense or a private cause of action against any local board of education or program or its agents or employees.

+(xiv) In some instances in which a student is an immediate danger to himself or herself or others, the school or program must determine when it becomes necessary to seek assistance from law enforcement and/or emergency medical personnel.
 Nothing in these rules shall be construed to interfere with the duties of law enforcement or emergency medical personnel.
 Parents must be promptly informed when students are removed from the school or program setting by emergency medical or law enforcement personnel.

-Author: Dr. Ed Richardson

-Statutory Authority: Const. of Ala.
-1901, Amend No. 284, Code of Ala.
-(1975), 16-1-1, 16-2-2, 16-3-11, through 12, 16-3-14, 16-4-14, 16-8-35 through 36, 16-12-8, 16-26-1 through 3, 1982 Acts of Ala.
-No. 82-482, No Child Left Behind Act of 2001, Public Law 107-110, Title IX, § 9532 (a) and (b).

-History: Adopted ER effective March 13, 2003; adopted ER as regular rule May 8, 2003, effective June 12, 2003.
-Adopted 290-3-1-.02(1)(f) as rule November 10, 2011, effective December 11, 2001
+Education Rule 290-3-1-.02(1)(f)